 We will do our best to cherish and respect each culture, religion, views, language and all that comprises an individual in order to preserve the diversity in the world and make it better.
-This cause is worth fighting for as there would not be a diversity without each one of us.
+This cause is worth fighting for as there would not be diversity without each one of us.
 That makes us unique and worth protecting.
-ICDO’s philosophy is to recognize the individuals, and provide them with tools, knowledge and a voice.
+ICDO’s philosophy is to recognize the individuals and provide them with tools, knowledge and a voice.

 We believe that people’s diversity is what makes them truly connected and united.
-Only while embracing diversity can we make progress.
+Only while embracing diversity we can make progress.

 What do people say about us

 “It gave the musicians the opportunity to create something beautiful that represented them individually but also united them.”